 You can now join a tour while on Cat Island, where you can get to watch the turtles getting tagged.
 The best time for the tour is in September; this is when you can see the roundup of the 300-pound turtle.

-The UNEXSO on Grand Bahama Island offers you snorkelling tours where you get to snorkel with sharks.
+The UNEXSO on Grand Bahama Island offers snorkelling tours where you get to swim with sharks.
 You’ll be guided by an expert and taken to Shark Alley located in Freeport, where you can see guides interact with sharks.

 For a fishing expedition, visit Andros Island.
 The ghost fish, a challenge to spot and catch, will be your quarry with the expert guidance of those who’ve mastered the art of hooking and netting these fish.

 Another wildlife marvel of New Providence Island, Clifton Heritage National Park spreads over a land area of 208 acres.
-While the park is home to several beaches where you can see turtles, you can also see numerous archaeological sites here.
+While the park is home to several beaches, you can also witness numerous archaeological sites here.

 To see migratory and endemic birds thriving amidst Bahamian greenery, visit Leon Levy Native Plant Preserve.
 In addition to birds, you will also encounter a range of herbs and trees here.